merenlab/anvio.org/tutorials/interactive-interface/index.md

 Notice the new **dendrogram on the top-right**: it represents the clustering of the genomes based on the distribution of gene clusters.
 We now have **two visually distinct groups of genomes** on our display: a group of three genomes (inward) and two genomes (outward).
 We already have a "Group" additional layer data that matches our two distinct groups of genomes, but we can do more visually by coloring each group of genomes with a color per group.

 You already know how to apply the same color to multiple layers (here genomes): you need to select them using the checkboxes.
 I want to show you a *very* useful trick using the dendrogram we just added to the display.
-If you hover your mouse over the dendrogram, you will see that it highlights the tree.
+If you **hover your mouse over the dendrogram, you will see that it highlights the tree**.
 If you click on a group of genomes on this dendrogram, all these genomes will be selected in the **Main** tab and you can immediately change their attributes as a group:

 {% include IMAGE path="/images/interactive-interface/exercise2_07.png" width=80 %}